-Join Dan Violet Sagmiller for an in-depth discussion in this video Building cost, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Building cost, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Command Bases should be earning money,…but they also should cost.…We'll enable both of these features now.…We'll start by going into the Scripts folder,…and we're going to create a new script called Earnings.…Now let's edit Earnings.…In the Earnings script,…I'm going to create two public fields.…The first one is public float…CreditsPerSecond.…We'll say it equals one, one credit per second.…In this system, I'm using a very simply way…to increase the funding.…